Teaching Research Publications Links

 governing body that is working to define the various subdivisions

 (ages) of the Triassic Period.
-I currently am involved in several biochronological studies of Triassic thin-shelled bivalves belonging to the genera Daonella, Halobia, and Monotis.
+The STS also publishes a journal, Albertiana, for which I am currently the Editor-in-Chief.
+Related to the establishement of a refined time-scale for the Triassicis my research involving the biochronology of Triassic thin-shelled bivalves belonging to the genera Daonella, Halobia, and Monotis.

 Temporal ranges of biochronologically important thin-shelled pteriomorphian and pectinacean bivalve genera during the middle and upper Triassic. [click on image for a larger view]